-The "Littles" are children from our community who can benefit from having a positive role model.
-Children may be referred to the program by their parent/guardian, school, other agency, or church.
+The Mentees are young people in our community who can benefit from having a positive adult role model.
+Young people may be referred to the program by their parent/guardian, school, or other community agency.

-How old do you have to be to volunteer as a Big?
+How old do you have to be to volunteer as a Mentor?

 Are there any additional requirements?

-Our match support program coordinators spend considerable time getting to know our volunteers and our children in order to make the best possible match.
-“Littles” and “Bigs” are matched on the basis of proximity, personality, common interests, while at the same time considering the needs of the child and our volunteers’ strengths.
+Our Enrollment Specialists spend considerable time getting to know our volunteers and children in order to make the best possible Match.
+Mentors and Mentees are Matched on the basis of proximity, personality, common interests, while at the same time considering the needs of the child and our volunteer's strengths.

-What do Bigs and Littles typically do together?
+What do Mentors and Mentees typically do together?

-How much time does it take to be a Big?
+How much time does it take to be a Mentor?

-Bigs in the community-based program typically spend a few hours twice a month (6-8 hours/month) for about 18 months building a friendship with a child.
-Bigs in the site-based mentoring program spend one hour a week during the academic year with a child at their school or other agency-designated site.
+Mentors in the community-based program typically spend a few hours twice a month (6-8 hours/month) for about 18 months building a friendship with a child.
+Mentors in the site-based mentoring program spend 2 hours/month for a year with a child at BBBSRI, their school or other agency-designated site.

 What type of training and support do you offer your volunteers?

-Each volunteer is provided with an orientation prior to being introduced to their Little.
-A match support program coordinator is assigned and is available to answer questions or provide additional training and resources for concerns of particular interest to your match.
-Your coordinator will provide support throughout your match relationship, and will touch base with you, your Little, and the Little's parent/guardian regularly.
+Each Mentor is required to complete a pre-match training prior to being introduced to their Mentee.
+A Match Support Specialist is assigned and is available to answer questions or provide additional training and resources for concerns of particular interest to your match.
+Your Match Support Specialist will provide support throughout your match relationship and will touch base with you, your Little, and the Little's parent/guardian regularly.